 If you’ve made the decision to quit, you’re on the right track!
-But even if you’re using quitting medication or nicotine replacement (NRT) products, cravings can still pop up when you least expect them.
+But even if you’re using a prescribed stop smoking tablet or nicotine replacement therapy (NRT), cravings can still pop up when you least expect them.

 Cravings for nicotine are a common part of quitting.
 The good news?
 They often only last a few minutes.
 Try the 4Ds: delay acting on the craving, deep breathe, drink water, do something else.